About Bit Bash

 Behind Bit Bash

 Bit Bash Chicago was founded April 13, 2014.
 We're based in Chicago, Illinois.
-Many of our volunteers met via Indie City.
+Bit Bash is a 100% volunteer-run committee, driven by our passion of sharing games and interactive art with Chicagoans.
 Bit Bash was established to further the culture of independent game development in Chicago by hosting larger, public-facing events.

 Indie City is the umbrella for a number of Chicago-based independent game developers primarily focusing on educating and promoting independent game development in the Chicagoland area.